 It is no accident that lots of the things we find fun are unfamiliar or new.
 New and different is often refreshing and creative.
 Think about that day you started a new project at work.
 I bet you felt more energized and alive and sharper than the day before when you were just on the tedious routine tasks.
 Apply this to your golf.
 Once you have a good routine, add to that routine.
 Try new shots.
 Visit a different course.
 Get creativity into your game.

 Set aside time for analysis

 Being positive involves more than just looking at good things.
 Its essence is looking at bad things and learning from them.
 Set aside time for this.
 For example, go to the practice course with the explicit intention of working on that shot you messed up last week.
 Break it down into its component parts.
 Work out where the weakness is.
 Think about how you can correct or improve this.
 If you cannot work it out, get help.
-Book a coaching session or look for a video which runs through the fault and what you can do about it.
-Sort it out and then move on.
+Book a coaching session or look for a video that runs through the fault and what you can do about it.
+Sort it out, and then move on.

 Focus on success